ruanchaves/hashformers/README.md

 Hashtag segmentation is the task of automatically adding spaces between the words in a hashtag.

 Hashformers is the current **state-of-the-art** for hashtag segmentation.
-It is a **language-agnostic** library: You can use it to segment hashtags not just in English but also in any language with a GPT-2 model on the [Hugging Face Model Hub](https://huggingface.co/models).
+It is a **language-agnostic** library: you can use it to segment hashtags not just in English but also in any language with a GPT-2 model on the [Hugging Face Model Hub](https://huggingface.co/models).

-Hashformers ( **hash**tags + trans**formers** ) applies Transformer models to hashtag segmentation.
-It is built on top of the [transformers](https://github.com/huggingface/transformers) library and the [lm-scorer](https://github.com/simonepri/lm-scorer) and [mlm-scoring](https://github.com/awslabs/mlm-scoring) packages.

 * [**Segment hashtags on Google Colab**](https://colab.research.google.com/github/ruanchaves/hashformers/blob/master/hashformers.ipynb)